What are LinkedIn Live Events, and how can you promote them with paid LinkedIn advertising? Keep on reading to find out!

 Anyways, all you need to have for this step is a Company Page.
 During the event, it will serve you as your own live streaming platform.
 In case you don’t have one yet, you can check my article Create a LinkedIn Company Page in 3 Steps (+7 Tips).

-From your Company Page, scroll down to the Events section located to the right of the feed, under the section Hashtags, and click on Create event:
+From your Company Page, scroll down to the Events section located to the right of the feed, above the section Hashtags, and click on the plus button to create an event:

 Once you’ve clicked on the Create event button, as I already mentioned, the rest is pretty straightforward.

 You will have to fill out some key information such as the name of your event, the date and time, a brief description to let people know what the event is about, the ticketing website (if any), and so on.

 Pay attention to adjusting the time to the correct timezone – this way, people from different countries will not get confused about the time of the event.

 Additionally, you can select if your event is going to be online or face-to-face, and whether you want to post it publicly – or make it exclusive for particular attendees.
 Keep in mind that currently, you can only promote LinkedIn live events if they have a public URL.

 Promoting events that are private is not available at the moment.

 Once you are done filling out your event data, simply click on Create, and it will be posted on LinkedIn.
 For the next step, you will need to copy the link of the event, or simply leave the tab open so you can copy it later.